kwaldenphd/python-intro/README.md

 print ("%e" % 8675309)
 ```

 <blockquote>Q4: Experiment with a range of basic arithmetic operations in Python.
 Write a program that involves arithmetic operation.
 Describe the process of writing this program.
 What did you want to do in Python?
 What were the program outputs?
 What challenges or unexpected results did you encounter?
-Include your program as part of the answer to this question.</blockquote>
+Include your program code as part of the answer to this question.</blockquote>

 # Character Strings and Variables